Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - I learnt soldering surface mount stuff years ago by just watching Youtube and praticing, so it's not rocket science either.
 Hardware is the key: choose powerfull enough soldering iron with temperature control (typically an iron with power transformer and head in two different pieces, not single cord pen form factor with a knob, they are all crap), good solder alloy, good soldering wick, flux in syringe, accurate magnifying device.
 Best is of course to start practicing soldering/desoldering with simplier projects first.
 - I guess that the PCB can be fully assembled at once with solder paste and a heating plate/reflow station.
 I just have no experience doing this and you probably would have to prepare a stencil for that.

-## Showcase with the long board attached to a GBxCart for flashing
+## Showcase with the long board in a regular camera shell

 ![game boy camera flashable](Images/Long_board.png)